Lukasye/ds_project_ws2223_group3/README.md

 <b>19.12.2022:</b> Add a batch file for testing.
 Fixed color issue caused by multi-threading.
 <b>21.12.2022:</b> New headless model and function_test.py.
 For the future experiment and testing.
 New global_time_sync.py module to synchronize the clock in the best effort (planning phase).
 <b>24.12.2022:</b> New TUI developing...
 And merry christmas!!!<br>
-<b>12.01.2023:</b> Fixed little bugs for broadcast in complex enviroment and bit function corection.<br>
+<b>12.01.2023:</b> Fixed little bugs for broadcast in complex environment and bit function correction.<br>
 <b>13.01.2023:</b> Added election functions!
 Start to look better!
+<b>14.01.2023:</b> Fixed bugs in election and broadcasts.
+The subnet mask now is functioning on windows, test still need on linux pc.<br>
 ### TODO<br>
-1. totally reliable multicast(test phase)
-2. election
+1. election failure model
-3. error handling (extremely important). especially udp_send() function
+2. error handling (extremely important). especially udp_send() function
-4. number of clients/servers update function (currently not important)
+3. number of clients/servers update function (currently not important)
-5. heartbeat
+4. heartbeat
-6. time synchronize
+5. time synchronize
-7. bugs fix!!!!!!!!
+6. bugs fix!!!!!!!!
-8. comment!!!!
+7. comment!!!!
-9. BIG PROBLEM: I don't know how to add emoji in markdown!!
+8. BIG PROBLEM: I don't know how to add emoji in markdown!!